fracpete/bbb-render-docker/README.md

 The following steps demonstrate how to convert a presentation into an `.mp4` video:

-* create a directory to house all the files, e.g.:
+* Create a directory to house all the files, e.g.:

   ```
   $HOME/bbb
   ```

-* start the docker container
+* Start the docker container

   ```commandline
   docker run -u $(id -u):$(id -g) \